msknapp/msknapp.github.io/docs/commandline.md

     - “||”  if previous command fails (returns a non-zero exit code), then run the next one, return its exit code.
 - Parameter expansion:
     - ${var:-default} - is “default” if var is blank
-    - ${parameter:offset:length} - selects a substring, length is optional
+    - ${parameter:offset:length} - selects a substring, length is optional. _not posix_
     - ${#parameter} - the length of parameter’s value.
-    - ${parameter#word} - removes the shortest prefix of parameter matching word.
+    - ${parameter#word} - removes the shortest prefix of parameter matching word. _not posix_
-    - ${parameter##word} - removes the longest prefix of parameter matching word.
+    - ${parameter##word} - removes the longest prefix of parameter matching word. _not posix_
-    - ${parameter%word} - removes the shortest suffix of parameter matching word.
+    - ${parameter%word} - removes the shortest suffix of parameter matching word. _not posix_
-    - ${parameter%%word} - removes the longest suffix of parameter matching word.
+    - ${parameter%%word} - removes the longest suffix of parameter matching word. _not posix_
-    - ${parameter/pattern/string} - replaces first occurrence of pattern with the string.
+    - ${parameter/pattern/string} - replaces first occurrence of pattern with the string. _not posix_
 - Redirection:
     - “>” write standard output to file, overwriting existing content
     - “>>” append standard output to the file, keeping existing content
     - “<” read file to standard input
     - “|” pass standard output of previous command to standard input of next, each command runs in its own subshell.
     - “|&” pass both standard input and error to the next command.
-    - “&>” both standard error and output go to the file.
+    - “&>” both standard error and output go to the file. _not posix_
-    - “<<<” the string after this becomes standard input to the command before.
+    - “<<<” the string after this becomes standard input to the command before. _not posix_
-    - “2>&1” - send standard error to the same place standard output goes.
+    - “2>&1”: send standard error to the same place standard output goes.
 - Named Pipes:
     - Act like the anonymous “|” operation, except they have files on the filesystem.
     - Actually keeps data in memory.